Willamette Iron and Steel Works: History

-The works was very busy during the World War I shipbuilding boom, building boilers for Northwest Steel and Albina Engine & Machine Works in Portland, G. M. Standifer Construction in Vancouver, Union Iron Works, Schaw-Batcher and the Moore Dry Dock Company in San Francisco, Southwestern Shipbuilding and the Long Beach Shipbuilding Company in Los Angeles, Skinner & Eddy, J. F. Duthie and Ames in Seattle and Todd Construction in Tacoma, as well as completely fitting out ships launched by Northwest Steel.
-During World War II, Willamette Iron & Steel was itself in the shipbuilding business: small naval auxiliaries, minesweepers, patrol craft, submarine chasers, and non-self-propelled lighters.
-These were built through WISCO's relationship with Henry Kaiser.
+During the World War I shipbuilding boom, Willamette Iron and Steel Works built boilers for Northwest Steel and Albina Engine & Machine Works in Portland; G. M. Standifer Construction in Vancouver; Union Iron Works, Schaw-Batcher, and the Moore Dry Dock Company in San Francisco; Southwestern Shipbuilding and the Long Beach Shipbuilding Company in Los Angeles; Skinner & Eddy, J. F. Duthie, and Ames in Seattle; and Todd Construction in Tacoma, as well as completely fitting out ships launched by Northwest Steel.

+Between the wars, the shipyard concentrated on building small commercial vessels.
+During the 1920s, the company manufactured a geared steam locomotive known as the "Willamette", a Shay-type locomotive for use in logging operations in Washington and Oregon.
+Between 1901 and 1931 Willamette built over 2500 steam donkeys for use in the logging industry.

+During World War II, Willamette Iron & Steel was itself in the shipbuilding business, producing small naval auxiliaries, minesweepers, patrol craft, submarine chasers, and non-self-propelled lighters.
+These were built through WISCO's relationship with industrialist Henry Kaiser.
 The company built more than 70 ships during World War II, but they were smaller than those built by the three nearby Kaiser Shipyards.
 The ships were built on contract to the US and British governments.
 Willamette also built triple expansion main propulsion engines for Liberty ships.

-Between the wars, the shipyard concentrated on building small commercial vessels.
-During the 1920s, the company manufactured a geared steam locomotive known as the "Willamette", a Shay-type locomotive for use in logging operations in Washington and Oregon.
-Between 1901 and 1931 Willamette built over 2500 steam donkeys for use in the logging industry.

-During World War II Willamette assembled over 800 Russian gauge Baldwin steam locomotives and shipped them to Vladivostok.
+During World War II, Willamette also assembled over 800 Russian gauge Baldwin steam locomotives and shipped them to Vladivostok.
 NW Front Ave. in Portland had a short distance of Russian gauge track for the engines to move from the engine house on the west side of Front to the loading dock on the east side of the street.
 These were shipped across the Pacific on USSR flagged ships, since the USSR and the Empire of Japan were not at war.
 A Porter 0-6-0 was bought from the US Government in Panama to switch the broad gauge track.

-In the early 1970s, the company manufactured the first three turbine units for the third powerhouse to be built at the Grand Coulee Dam.